 In Case A, different types of structural measures were identified by the respondents as follows.
-According to A1, levees, flap gates (flood gates), pump houses, and drainage systems were identified as the most common structural measures.
-Accordingly, different types of levees are located in line with the Kelani river in Case A. Regarding the levee construction, pump station was identified as another structural measure in Case A. Pump station constructed at St. Sebastian South Canal near Maradana was identified as an example by the respondents in Case A. adding to this, flood control gates were also identified as another common structural measure in Case A. A3 commented that malfunctioning of flap gates could result in seepage of water to the canal leading to water overflowing.
-Also, as local floods are widespread in Case A, it is vital to have a proper drainage system as a structural measure in this area because they are highly beneficial in local flooding to immediately discharge the storm-water after a rain.
+According to A1, levees, flap gates (flood gates), pump houses and drainage systems were identified as the most common structural measures.
+Accordingly, different types of levees are located in line with the Kelani river in Case A. Regarding the levee construction, pump station was identified as another structural measure in Case A. Pump station constructed at St. Sebastian South Canal near Maradana was identified as an example by the respondents in Case A. Adding to this, flood control gates were also identified as another common structural measure in Case A. A3 commented that malfunctioning of flap gates could result in seepage of water to the canal leading to water overflowing.
+Also, as local floods are widespread in Case A, it is vital to have a proper drainage system as a structural measure in this area because they are highly beneficial in local flooding to immediately discharge the stormwater after a rain.

-As further stated by A2, underground flood tunnels and bottle-neck removing are not common structural measures, but they are also constructed for flood mitigation with the requirement.
+As further stated by A2, underground flood tunnels and bottleneck removing are not common structural measures, but they are also constructed for flood mitigation with the requirement.
 That means these structural measures are being built with the situation and the need for flood mitigation.
 For example, underground flood tunnels are usually constructed in urban areas, where there is no space for surface canals or storm-water channels.
 Therefore, they are highly appropriate for flood mitigation in Case A since local floods are most common in this area.
 Torrington tunnel, which runs along Bauddhaloka Mawatha, was identified as an example of such an underground flood tunnel.
 Further, bottle neck removing is done by considering the river area's location as a specific aspect of channel improvement.

 A3 and A5 identified canal diversions as another critical structural measure, referring to Kolonnawa canal diversion.
-It is constructed to mitigate flood events during periods of high water levels in Kelani river.
-Moreover, as mentioned by A4, gabion walls were identified as another type of structural measure in Case A. Although they are purposely constructed as retaining structures for soil stabilisation in riverbanks, they can also be identified as a structural measure for flood mitigation because they act as a type of flood-wall during floods.
+It is constructed to mitigate flood events during periods of high-water levels in Kelani River.
+Moreover, as mentioned by A4, gabion walls were identified as another type of structural measure in Case A. Although they are purposely constructed as retaining structures for soil stabilisation in riverbanks, they can also be identified as a structural measure for flood mitigation because they act as a type of floodwall during floods.

 In Case B, flap gates, pump houses and flood bunds were identified as the most common structural measures for flood management, as disclosed by B1.
 As the occurrence of the riverine floods in Case B is considerably high, flap gates are constructed as a structural measure to mitigate floods.
-Flap gates constructed in Nilwala river in Akuressa area can be identified as an example.
-Flood bunds were also identified as one of the main structural measures for flood mitigation in Case B. Nadugala and Piladuwa bunds are examples of such flood bunds.
+Flap gates constructed in Nilwala River in Akuressa area can be identified as an example.
+Flood bunds were also identified as one of the main structural measures for flood bunds.
 In line with flood bunds, pump stations are constructed in Case B, similar to Case A. As per the views of the respondents, such a pump station can be seen in Thudawa area.
-Moreover, as stated by B3 and B5, drainage systems are constructed as structural measures to reduce the storm-water and water runoff from domestic and industrial works, similar to Case A. Additionally, spill paths were also identified as one of the important structural measures for flood mitigation in Case B, especially at the occurrence of riverine floods, common in Case B, as stated by B2.
+Moreover, as stated by B3 and B5, drainage systems are constructed as structural measures to reduce the stormwater and water runoff from domestic and industrial works, similar to Case A. Additionally, spill paths were also identified as one of the important structural measures for flood mitigation in Case B, so case A. Additionally, spill paths were also identified as one of the important structural measures for flood mitigation in Case B, so case A. Additionally, spill paths were also identified as one of the important structural measures for flood mitigation in Case B, especially at the occurrence of riverine floods, common in Case B, as stated by B2.